seisman/HinetPy/README.md

 Just take Hi-net as example, Hi-net network has about 800 station and 24000 channels.
 According to the limitations, the record length should be no more than 5 minutes long in one web request.
 So the `Maxspan`, allowed maximum record length, should be no more than 5 for Hi-net network with all stations selected.

 The request script `HinetContRequest.py` helps you break through the limitation.
-Using this script, you can requst datas with a much longer record length, this script will split the request into multiple sub-request, each has a record length no more than `Maxspan` minutes.
+Using this script, you can requst datas with a much longer record length, this script will split the request into multiple sub-requests, each has a record length no more than `Maxspan` minutes.

 ## Quick Start ##

 If you want a quick start, just run like this, commands below will request waveform data from 2010:10:01T15:20:00(+0900) to 2010:10:01T15:20:00(+0900):

+    $ python HinetDoctor.py
     $ python HinetContRequest.py 2010 10 01 15 00 20 -d 201010010600
     $ python rdhinet.py 201010010600
     $ python ch2pz.py 201010010600